tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 The Internet Key Exchange, or IKEv2 {{?RFC7296}}, is a key agreement and security negotiation protocol; it is used for key establishment in IPsec.
 In the IKE_AUTH exchange, the initiator and responder independently select and use their preferred authentication method, which may differ between peers.
 The most common authentication method is digital signatures using asymmetric cryptography.
 Currently, traditional digital signatures are defined for use within IKE_AUTH: RSA signatures, Elliptic Curve Digital Signature Algorithm (ECDSA) {{?RFC4754}}, and Edwards-curve Digital Signature Algorithm (EdDSA) {{RFC8420}}.

 The existence of a Cryptographically Relevant Quantum Computer (CRQC) would render traditional asymmetric algorithms obsolete and insecure.
 This is because the assumptions about the intractability of the mathematical problems these algorithms rely on, which offer confident levels of security today, no longer apply in the existence of a CRQC.
 Consequently, there is a requirement to update protocols and infrastructure to use post-quantum algorithms.
 Post-quantum algorithms are asymmetric algorithms designed to be secure against CRQCs as well as classical computers.
-The traditional cryptographic primitives that need to be replaced by PQC algorithms are discussed in PQC for Engineers {{?I-D.ietf-pquip-pqc-engineers}}.
+The traditional cryptographic primitives that need to be replaced by post-quantum cryptographic (PQC) algorithms are discussed in PQC for Engineers {{?RFC9958}}.

 This document defines a general approach to incorporating PQC digital signature algorithms into IKEv2 while maintaining interoperability and backward compatibility, as it does not change the IKEv2 protocol but adds negotiable PQC signature algorithms.
 Additionally, it outlines how Module-Lattice-Based Digital Signatures (ML-DSA) {{FIPS204}} and Stateless Hash-Based Digital Signatures (SLH-DSA) {{FIPS205}} can be employed as authentication methods within IKEv2, as they have been standardized the US National Institute of Standards and Technology (NIST) PQC project.